 The Border Collie is known for its high energy and herding instincts.
-These dogs are highly intelligent, bursting with energy, and loves having a job to do.
+Some facts about Border Collies are that they are highly intelligent, bursting with energy, and loves having a job to do.
 With a lean, athletic build, these dogs are sure-footed and fast with plenty of endurance to spare.
 This makes the Border Collie a great running partner for short or long distances.

 7. Brittany Spaniel